 Fishing fans can catch plenty of fish either at the beach, estuary or off the rocks.
 You can hire boats and special fishing kayaks, and drop into one of the numerous bait and tackle shops for tips on where the fish are biting.
 Deep sea fishing is legendary here too.
 Both Reel Time Charters and Yamba Fishing and Charters offer fishing expeditions in the Pacific.

-With mild winters and long summers, Yamba is a perfect escape all year.
-A kayaking tour with Yamba Kayak is a lovely way to see dolphins in the estuary, Australia’s largest east coast river system.
-Clarence River Ferries offers scenic cruises and a passenger service to Iluka, on the northern side.
+With mild Winters and long, temperate Summers, Yamba is a perfect escape all year round.
+A kayaking tour with Yamba Kayak will get you eye-to-eye with wild dolphins in the estuary, while Clarence River Ferries offer scenic cruises and a passenger service to Iluka, on the northern side.

-The Yuraygir coastal walk to Red Rock follows ancient emu trails in the Yuraygir National Park.
-There are seaside villages such as Brooms Head along the 65km hike, and campgrounds are dotted along the track, including at Sandon River, the northernmost point of the Solitary Islands Marine Park.
+The Yuraygir coastal walk south to Red Rock follows ancient emu trails in the Yuraygir National Park.
+There are seaside villages such as Brooms Head along the 65km hike, and campgrounds are dotted along the track.

 Eat and drink

 Built at the mouth of the Clarence River, Yamba has plenty of places to eat and drink (if you can drag yourself away from the beach) and an events calendar filled with festivals, markets and sports.
 Sample all the best locally caught seafood – including famous Yamba prawns – at fish shops and restaurants in town.

 Getting there and where to stay